ansys/pydpf-core/docs/source/getting_started/index.rst

    For more information on getting a licensed copy of Ansys, visit the `Ansys website <https://www.ansys.com/>`_.

 #.
-DPF Server is available as a **standalone** package available on the Ansys Customer Portal.
+DPF Server is available as a **standalone** package (independent of the Ansys Installer) available on the Ansys Customer Portal.
    Protected by Ansys license mechanism (see :ref:`Ansys licensing section <ref_getting_started_with_dpf_server>`), once having access to an Ansys license, install DPF Server with:

 .. card::

-    #.
-Download the ansys_dpf_server_win_v2023.2.pre0.zip or ansys_dpf_server_lin_v2023.2.pre0.zip
+    * Download the ansys_dpf_server_win_v2023.2.pre0.zip or ansys_dpf_server_lin_v2023.2.pre0.zip
       file as appropriate.
-    #.
-Unzip the package and go to the root folder of the unzipped package
-       (ansys_dpf_server_win_v2023.2.pre0 or ansys_dpf_server_lin_v2023.2.pre0).
+    * Unzip the package and go to the root folder of the unzipped package (ansys_dpf_server_win_v2023.2.pre0 or ansys_dpf_server_lin_v2023.2.pre0).
-    #.
-In a Python environment, run the following command:
+    * In a Python environment, run the following command:

     .. code::

         pip install -e .

-    #.
-DPF Server is protected using license terms specified in the DPFUserLicensingAgreement.txt
-       file that can be found on the Ansys Customer Portal.
+    * DPF Server is protected using license terms specified in the DPFUserLicensingAgreement.txt file that can be found on the Ansys Customer Portal.
 To accept the DPF User Licensing Agreement terms, the following environment flag must be set:

     .. code::